omkarakatta/diftrans/README.md

 some variable `x`.
 These distributions should be represented as tibbles with two columns:

--   column 1 contains the full support of the distribution and
+-   column 1 contains the full support of the distribution, and
 -   column 2 (labeled “count”) contains the mass/counts associated with each value in the support.

 Suppose that the shift in the distribution is due to some treatment.
-Thus, we refer to the first and second distributions of `x` as the pre-distribution and post-distribution for the treated group, respectively.
+We refer to the first and second distributions of some random variable `x` as the pre-distribution and post-distribution for the treated group, respectively.

 Below are the tibbles for the pre- and post-distributions as well as the corresponding plots.
-Both tibbles contain the full support of our variable of interest, that is, their `support` column is the same.
+Both tibbles contain the full support of our variable of interest, i.e., their `support` column is the same.

 *Pre-Distribution for Treated Group*